Pyvoc – A Command line Dictionary And Vocabulary Building Tool

 Also, you take quiz from the existing groups to brush up your vocabulary.
 To do so, use -q option like below.

 This command allows you to take quiz of 50 questions from vocabulary group 103.
 Choose the correct answer from the list by entering the appropriate number.
 You will get 1 point for every correct answer.
 The more you score the more your vocabulary skill will be.

 Pyvoc is in the early-development stage.
 I hope the developer will improve it and add more features in the days to come.

-As a non-native English speaker, I personally find it useful to test and learn new word meanings in my free time.
+As a non-native English speaker, I personally find it useful to test and learn new word meanings in my leisure time.
 If you’re a heavy command line user and wanted to quickly check the meaning of a word, Pyvoc is the right tool.
 You can also test your English Vocabulary at your free time to memorize and improve your English language skill.
-Give it a try.
-You won’t be disappointed.